Fixed Points of Parking Functions: The Affine Symmetric Group

 \begin{proof} The enumeration follows from~\Cref{thm:balanced_eq_sommers}, and the bijection is induced by the map $n(\bal) \leftrightarrow m(\bal)$. \end{proof}

-\begin{remark} For example, looking at the balanced $(m,n)$-filter on the righthand side of~\Cref{fig:parking_function}, and disregarding the labels on the horizontal steps, the sorted list of the left-most level in each row gives $m(\bal)=[-1,3,4]$, while the sorted list of the bottom level in each column gives $n(\bal)=[-1,2,3,5,6]$.
+\begin{example} For example, looking at the balanced $(3,5)$-filter on the righthand side of~\Cref{fig:parking_function}, and disregarding the labels on the horizontal steps, the sorted list of the left-most level in each row gives $m(\bal)=[-1,3,4]$, while the sorted list of the bottom level in each column gives $n(\bal)=[-1,2,3,5,6]$. \end{example}